 - No memory foam (that is higher in offgassing than regular foam)

 1. IKEA Sofas

 The standard IKEA sofas (i.e. not the futons) are made with particleboard, which offgasses some formaldehyde; regular polyester fabric not treated with perfluorinated chemicals (e.g. PFOS, PFOA, PFOSA); and polyurethane foam cushions which are low in offgassing and free of flame retardants.

 The main difference between IKEA and the “greener” brands above is the use of particleboard.

 IKEA sells loveseats, sofas, sectionals, sofa beds, upholstered chairs, and recliners.

 2. Crate and Barrel

-Crate and Barrel eliminated PFAS/PFCs and flame retardants from their furniture.
+Crate and Barrel eliminated PFAS/PFCs and flame retardants from their upholstery.

 Some of the sofas I looked at had engineered wood (plywood probably) and some had solid wood inside.